Geonovum/sospilot/docs/data.rst

 #.
 The AQ ETL process reads these file blobs and transforms these to the Core AQ DB (Raw Measurements)
 #.
 The Core AQ DB contains measurements + stations in regular tables 1-1 with original data, adding also a Time column
 #.
 The Core AQ DB can be used for OWS (WMS/WFS) services via GeoServer (possibly using VIEW by Measurements/Stations JOIN)
 #.
-The SOS ETL process transforms core AQ data to the 52North SOS DB schema (how? directly, WFS or REST?)
+The SOS ETL process transforms core AQ data to SOS Observations and publishes Observations using SOS-T InsertObservation
 #.
 These three processes run continuously (via cron)
 #.
 Each process always knows its progress and where it needs to resume, even after it has been stopped (by storing a 'timestamp' in Progress table)

-De 3 ETL-processen (bijv via cron) houden steeds hun laatste sync-time bij in DB.
+These three ETL processes manage their ``last sync-time`` within the Database.

 Advantages of this approach: